 This page gives you lots of information about Sensory Impairments.
+This can be visual impairment, hearing impairment, or both.
 Click on the questions below for more information.
+You can download a new (summer 2019) leaflet about ROVICS here.

 - What are sensory impairments?